REVISED 03.06.21 – 90% of us, pro and home chefs alike, have cooked eggs, one of the most common foods on the planet, wrong. For generations!

 Part bad practice, part fear of bacteria, destroying eggs comes from the Culinary Dark Ages before the advent of refrigeration.

 Eggs are one of the most magnificent, versatile, simple foods on the planet.
 Let’s make ’em sexy again!
+How good are you, in the kitchen?
+How do you do with one of the most basic foods, consumed by hundreds of millions of people, around the planet?

 Let’s try to understand the egg, from the science of it, and prepare it with that knowledge, and any egg dish, from scramble to quiche, can be perfect, light and airy.